Gurubasava291/DL_Project_Recommendation_System_using_Reinforcement_Learning/README.md

 Ensure you have Python 3.7+ installed.
 The project relies on standard data science libraries.

-You can install the required dependencies using `pip`:
+You can install the required dependencies using `pip` or requirements.txt:

 ```bash
 pip install pandas numpy matplotlib tqdm